Real time synchronisation of a free-running atomic clock time base with UTC using GNSS signals for application in

 The counter measurements for both clocks are shown in Figure~\ref{fig:free_running}: they confirm the need for a correction of a time base generated from a free-running atomic clock if a $100$~ns synchronisation to UTC is required.
 Without such a correction, a $100$~ns drift was obtained in around $1$ day for the Rubidium clock and $14$ days for the Caesium clock.
-Also, as expected from the frequencies stability, the long term drift of the Rubidium clock seems to be quadratic in time whereas it looks linear for the Caesium clock.
+Also, as expected from the frequency stability of the two systems, the long term drift of the Rubidium clock seems to be quadratic in time whereas it looks linear for the Caesium clock.
 The drift of the Caesium clock time with respect to UTC is attributed to the limited precision of its calibration.
 The Caesium clock's frequency was calibrated with respect to UTC reference by the manufacturer with a $10^{-13}$ relative precision.
 However small, a difference of frequency with respect to UTC will manifest as a linear drift of the clock's PPS signal with respect to the UTC PPS signal.
-The measured drift fitted with a linear function demonstrates a precision of calibration of $\sim10^{-13}$ which is within the norms advertised by the manufacturer.
+The measured drift fitted with a linear function demonstrates a precision of calibration of $\sim10^{-13}$ which is within the accuracy advertised by the manufacturer.
 For the Rubidium clock, the long term drift of the PPS signal is dominated by the frequency drift, hence the quadratic drift of time.

 Figure \ref{fig:residuals} shows the residual difference between the atomic clocks and the UTC(OP) time bases after correction as a function of the date at which the correction was applied.
 Both distributions show that there is no apparent residual long term drift in the corrected signals and the residuals stay within a range of $\pm15$ ns for both clocks with a standard deviation of $2.8$~ns for the Rubidium clock and $2.4$~ns for the Caesium clock.
-The stability of the Cs-UTC(OP) residuals is discussed in ~\ref{sec:appendix} using the Overlapping Allan Standard Deviation of the signals.